USCCACS/RXMD/README.md

 ```

 ## How to run rxmd
-Default input parameters are set for single process job where tou can simply start simulation by typing
+Default input parameters are set to run a single process job.
+Type
 ```
 rxmd $ ./rxmd
 ```

-How to run a multi process job depends on which MPI library you use, but most likely **mpirun** just works.
+How to run a multi process job depends on which MPI library you use, but most likely **mpirun** just works for you.

 ```
 rxmd $ mpirun -np nprocessors ./rxmd
 ```

-If you see following output, congratulations!
+If you see following outputs, congratulations!
 You have everything working.

 ```
 rxmd $ ./rxmd